Gooey, decadent Peanut Butter and Jelly Brownies with a sweet balance of strawberry pie filling, creamy peanut butter, and fudgy chocolate brownies.

 Instructions

-• Preheat oven to 350°.
-Line a 9 X 13 pan with foil, then spay with baking spray.
-Set aside.
+• Preheat the oven to 350°.
+Line a 9 X 13 pan with foil, or parchment paper.
+Set the pan aside.

-• In a large mixing bowl, combine brownie mix, 2 eggs, oil and water; spread into the bottom of the prepared pan.
-Set aside.
+• In a large mixing bowl, combine brownie mix, 2 eggs, oil and water (or the ingredients called for on your brownie mix box).
+Spread into the bottom of the prepared pan.
+Set it aside.

-• In a medium bowl, soften peanut butter in microwave for 30 seconds.
-Add in sugar and 1 egg; combine well.
+• In a medium bowl, soften peanut butter in the microwave for 30 seconds.
+Add in sugar and 1 egg.
+Mix until combined.
 Drop by spoonfuls over brownie batter.

 Notes

-• STORAGE- for best results, store in airtight container in refrigerator.
+• STORAGE- for best results, store in airtight container in refrigerator for up to one week.

-• We recommend shelf stable peanut butter (instead of natural versions) for today's baking.
+• I recommend shelf stable peanut butter (instead of natural versions) for today’s baking.

 Nutrition